EmanuelG-Gaming/Icosahedron/README.md

     - Install MingW with CMake;
     - Clone this repository;
     - Open Visual Studio Code;
-    - Write some code or use an example provided from `examples/include`;
+    - Write some code or use an example;
     - Build the project;
     - Run it.